-Proposition 10.
+Proposition 9.
 The game is robustly connected only if the game is weakly irreducible.
 In particular, for stochastic games with observable states, the game is robustly connected if and only if the game is weakly irreducible.

-Unfortunately, the second result in Proposition 8 does not extend, that is, for stochastic games with delayed observations, weak irreducibility is not sufficient for robust connectedness.
-For example, suppose that there are two players, and there are three states, $\omega_A$ , $\omega_B$ , and $\omega_C$ .
+Unfortunately, the second result in Proposition 7 does not extend, that is, for stochastic games with delayed observations, weak irreducibility is not sufficient for robust connectedness.
+For example, suppose that there are two players, and there are three states, ω_A , ω_B , and ω_C .
 Each player has three actions, A, B, and C. Assume that the state is observed with delay, so $Y = \Omega$ and the signal today is equal to the current state with probability one.
 Suppose that the state tomorrow is determined by the action profile today, specifically, one of the player is randomly selected and her action determines the state tomorrow.
+For example, if one player the merging support condition are equivalent.
+Hence the scrambling condition is necessary for robust connectedness.
+It is also sufficient for robust connectedness, because under the scrambling condition, each singleton set $\{\omega\}$ is avoidable and the whole state space Ω is robustly accessible.

-For example, if one player chooses A and the opponent chooses B, then $\omega_A$ and $\omega_B$ are equally likely.
-So regardless of the opponent's play, if a player chooses A, then $\omega_A$ will appear with probability at least $\frac{1}{2}$ .
+chooses A and the opponent chooses B, then ω_A and ω_B are equally likely.
+So regardless of the opponents' play, if a player chooses A, then ω_A will appear with probability at least $\frac{1}{2}$.
 This implies that each state is robustly accessible despite i for each i.
 Unfortunately, robust connectedness is not satisfied in this example.
-Indeed, any set $\Omega^$ is neither robustly accessible nor transient.
-For example, any set $\Omega^$ which does not include some state $\omega$ is not robustly accessible despite 1, because if player 1 always chooses the action corresponding to $\omega$ each period, the posterior must put probability at least $\frac{1}{2}$ on $\omega$ .
-Also the whole set $\Omega$ is not robustly accessible, because in any period, the posterior puts probability zero on some state $\omega$ .
-Since there is no robustly accessible set, any set cannot be transient either.
+Indeed, any set Ω^ is neither robustly accessible nor avoidable.
+For example, any set Ω^ which does not include some state ω is not robustly accessible despite 1, because if player 1 always chooses the action corresponding to ω each period, the posterior must put probability at least $\frac{1}{2}$ on ω .
+Also the whole set Ω is not robustly accessible, because in any period, the posterior puts probability zero on some state ω .
+Since there is no robustly accessible set, any set cannot be avoidable either.

 Note, however, that robust connectedness is just a sufficient condition for invariance of the limit minimax payoff.
 The following proposition shows that, for stochastic games with delayed observations, weak irreducibility implies invariance of the limit minimax payoff.
-The proof relies on the fact that there are only finitely many possible posterior beliefs for games with observation delays; see Appendix B. Proposition 11.
+The proof relies on the fact that there are only finitely many possible posterior beliefs for games with observation delays; see Appendix B.

+Proposition 10.
 Consider stochastic games with delayed observations, and suppose that the game is weakly irreducible.
-Then for each i and $\varepsilon > 0$ , there is $\overline{\delta} \in (0,1)$ such that $|\underline{v}i^{\mu}(\delta) - \underline{v}i^{\tilde{\mu}}(\delta)| < \varepsilon$ for any $\delta \in (\overline{\delta}, 1)$ , $\mu$ , and $\tilde{\mu}$ .
+Then Assumption 1(b) holds.